pvkt/Stegnography/README.md

 # Stengraphy / cryptography
-this code is used to hide the text in the images
+this code is used to hide the text in the images (code written for windows os)

 # install pillow
 pip install pillow